Ted Cruz: 2018

 Final results by county in 2018:

 Cruz ran for reelection to a second term in 2018.
 The primary elections for both parties were held on March 6, 2018, and he easily won the Republican nomination with over 80% of the vote.

-Cruz faced the Democratic nominee, U.S. Representative Beto O'Rourke, in the general election.
+Cruz faced the Democratic nominee, U.S. representative Beto O'Rourke, in the general election.
 The contest was unusually competitive for an election in Texas, with most polls showing Cruz only slightly ahead.
 The race received significant media attention and became the most expensive U.S. Senate election in history up to that point (until the 2020–21 Georgia special election between incumbent Kelly Loeffler and Raphael Warnock).

 On November 6, 2018, Cruz defeated O'Rourke by a slim margin, 50.9% to 48.3%.

 2024

+Final results by county in 2024:

 Cruz ran for a third Senate term.
 On November 5, he defeated Democratic nominee Colin Allred, a former NFL player and U.S. representative, 53.1% to 44.5%.

+Cruz outperformed polling and expectations and was reelected by 8.49 points, improving on his 2018 margin by six points and flipping 13 counties.
+Cruz won a majority of Hispanic and Latino voters, particularly those living on the border with Mexico who had traditionally supported Democratic candidates; the NBC News exit poll showed 52% of Latinos supported Cruz, a 17-point increase from 2018.